Nutrition facts label: 2016 revision

 In 2014, the U.S. Food and Drug Administration proposed several simultaneous improvements to nutrition labeling for the first time in over 20 years.
 The proposed changes were based on trends of consumption of nutrients of public health importance.
 However, studies had shown that the majority of the U.S. population could not understand the information in the then current Nutrition Facts Label.
 Nutrition label numeracy is particularly low in older individuals, of black and Hispanic race/ethnicity, who are unemployed, born outside of the US, have lower English proficiency, lower education achievement, lower income, or live in the South.

 Final changes included raising serving sizes to more accurately reflect how many servings the average individual is actually consuming, removing "calories from fat" and instead focusing on total calories and type of fats being consumed in a product, and listing extra sugar added to a product, as well as declaring the amount of vitamin D and potassium in a product and adjusting recommended Daily Value amounts.
 Some of these changes sparked a major debate between the food industry and public health agencies.
 The proposal to indicate sugar added during food production, in particular, was brought forward by the FDA as a measure to counter the increase in per capita sugar consumption in the US, which over the last decades exceeded the limits recommended by scientific institutions and governmental agencies.
 Major American food associations opposed the label change, indicating "lack of merit" and "no preponderance of evidence" to justify the inclusion of sugar added in the new label.

 The rules for the new design were finalized on May 20, 2016.
-Manufacturers were initially given until July 26, 2018, to comply (or July 26, 2019, if they have less than $10 million in annual food sales); a rule change extend the compliance deadline to January 1, 2020 (or January 1, 2021, for smaller sellers).
-For food and dietary supplement labeling purposes the amounts of vitamins and nutritionally essential minerals in a serving are expressed as a percent of Daily Value (%DV).
+Manufacturers were initially given until July 26, 2018, to comply (or July 26, 2019, if they have less than $10 million in annual food sales); a rule change extended the compliance deadline to January 1, 2020 (or January 1, 2021, for smaller sellers).
+For food and dietary supplement labeling purposes, the amounts of vitamins and nutritionally essential minerals in a serving are expressed as a percent of Daily Value (%DV).
 Many of the definitions of 100% Daily Value were changed as part of the revision.

 Alcohol

 In the United States, alcoholic beverages are regulated by the Alcohol and Tobacco Tax and Trade Bureau (TTB).
 As of 2012, the TTB does not require alcoholic beverage packaging to have a nutrition facts label.
-Since at least 2003, consumer groups have lobbied the TTB to require labelling disclosing Nutrition Facts information.
+Since at least 2003, consumer groups have lobbied the TTB to require labeling disclosing Nutrition Facts information.
 Some marketing terms, such as "light" and "table wine", must follow TTB guidelines.
 Packaging must disclose alcohol content in some circumstances.

 Mandatory information on the label varies by type of beverage, and includes: